TAA Administrative Council

 Libby Lynch is the upper school visual art instructor and art department chair at University School of Jackson in Jackson, Tennessee.
 She started her career in art education with the Shelby County School System after receiving degrees from Union University, the University of Memphis, and the Memphis College of Art.
 She became a member of the Tennessee Art Education Association in 1991 and has served in various leadership positions in the organization in an effort to ensure that as many children as possible have access to quality art instruction.
 In 2004, she was named Educator of the Year by the Tennessee Art Education Association and Sponsor of the Year by the National Art Honor Society.
 In addition to her educational and leadership roles, Lynch is also a jewelry designer who explores a variety of media and regularly exhibits her work in shows and competitions throughout the nation.

-Arts Leadership, Administration and Assessment Director
+Arts Leadership and Administration Director

 Before her retirement in May of 2008, Susan Ramsay was a music specialist at Franklin Elementary School in the Franklin Special Schools District and was named Teacher of the Year for that system.
 She has received National Board Certification in Music and holds degrees from Peabody College and Middle Tennessee State University.
 Ramsay is past president of the Middle Tennessee Orff-Schulwerk Association and the Middle Tennessee Elementary Music Educators Association and has served as regional representative on the National Board of Trustees for AOSA.
 She has presented at Orff and Kodaly national conferences and for the National Association for Music Education (NAfME).
 She serves as an adjunct professor at several colleges and universities and maintains an active schedule of performances as a storyteller and as a musician.

 TAA Professional Services